St. Petersburg Fl

 Recent comments by Police Chief Holloway in the St. Pete Chamber blog indicate that his leadership and staff are out of touch with the city’s noise issue.
 Mayor Kriseman has been rubber stamping the Police Department’s position, which is to not cite businesses, because they do not want to put them out of business.
 This rational is a broken policy and should prompt every resident, news station, and newspaper to call into question Mayor Kriseman and Chief Holloway’s leadership.
 Residents have a cause for concern that the police are not protecting our civil rights and not protecting us in our homes.

-In the June 30, 2017 article, CHAMBER MEMBERS MEET WITH ST. PETERSBURG POLICE DEPARTMENT TO DISCUSS NOISE-ORDINANCE ENFORCEMENT, Chief Holloway, Police Legal Advisor Sasha John and other police legal and staff attended a Noise Ordinance Meeting with St. Pete Chamber.
+In the June 30, 2017 article, CHAMBER MEMBERS MEET WITH ST. PETERSBURG POLICE DEPARTMENT TO DISCUSS NOISE-ORDINANCE ENFORCEMENT, Chief Holloway, Police Legal Advisor Sasha Lohn and other police legal and staff attended a Noise Ordinance Meeting with St. Pete Chamber.

 The article states,